arunghosh/arunghosh.github.io/content/posts/2020-06-07---create-react-boilerplate.md

 ##  Lets us start

-The starting point will be with `create-react-app`
+The starting point will be with the `create-react-app`

-Here you have a choice to go with or without `TypeScript`.
+Here you have a choice to go with or without **TypeScript**.

 Without TypeScript
 ```bash